Saturday, August 30, 2025

 Click to enlarge.

 My Comment: My take on the subject of "Wokeness" can be seen here.
-(The term is used as an alarmist political rallying cry by the far right - what one might refer to as the "unwoke".).
+(The term is used as an alarmist political rallying cry by the far right - whom one might refer to as the "unwoke".).
 See also here

 Whatever one's opinion of Western society's current malaise and its philosophical disquiet, it is in fact an ethos which has slowly evolved since the enlightenment (and ironically it may even have its roots in the Reformation with the latter's emphasis on individualism, self-determination and freedom of conscience).
 But, one thing is clear: This ethos hasn't been imposed by centralised diktat, but as the above quote actually acknowledges it's evolution was a gradual process.
 In contrast I read the above as very much in favour of our aspiring would-be-dictator Trump commandeering the institutions of education in favour of what is likely to be an imposed "unwoke" agenda.
 To the credit of the conservatives mentioned, they have shied away from the methods of diktat because it is likely they have understood it to be an attack on the hard won democracy of the Western world.
 It's no surprise that the Putin admiring Donald Trump "understands" the world of commandeering.